clozej/PKS-Julia/README.md

 The codesnippets.jl file contains a collection of useful code snippets.
 It is not a fully functional Julia script and is intended only to be used as a reference.

+The problems to be solved in the Hackathon are given in the julia_problems.pdf file.